ChaminW/MatrixMultiply/README.md

 # Matrix Multiply

-This c++ package demostrate the multiplication of two random matrices(n x n) using sequential method and parallel method.
-It measure the time taken to complete the process for each n value(200 - 2000).
+This c++ package demonstrate the multiplication of two random matrices(n x n) using sequential method and parallel method.
+It measure the average time taken to complete the process for each n value(200 - 2000).

 # Dependencies

-This package relies on a C / C++ compiler (gcc).
+This package relies on C / C++ compiler (gcc) and openMP.

 ## Linux